PelionIoT/virtual-demo-for-pelion/README.md

     $ docker cp pelion-demo:/build/mbed-cloud-client-example/__x86_x64_NativeLinux_mbedtls/Debug/mbedCloudClientExample.elf ./firmwares/current_fw.bin

-4. Let's alter the emitted simulated vibration value sent by the virtual demo to be multipled by 1000.
+4. Let's alter the emitted simulated vibration value sent by the virtual demo to be multiplied by 1000.
 Using `vi` editor, open `source/blinky.cpp` and change the line to the following (line :295):

     ```
     _sensed_count = randomvib * 1000;